iankitnegi/MySQL_World_Population/README.md

 - World Population Growth Rate in Each Census Year: Analyze the growth rate of the world population across different census years (1980, 2000, 2010, and 2022).
 How fast is the global population growing?
 - Percentage Increase in Population Across Census Years: Calculate the percentage increase in the global population between each census year.
 What is the difference in growth from one census to the next?
 - World Population Figures Across All Census Years: Present the total world population for all available census years (1980, 2000, 2010, and 2022).
 What trends do these numbers reveal?

-Predicted Population Growth Rate for 2030 and 2050 Based on current trends, predict the global population growth rate for the years 2030 and 2050.
-How might the growth trend change in the future?
+- Predicted Population Growth Rate for 2030 and 2050: Based on current trends, predict the global population growth rate for the years 2030 and 2050.
+How might the growth trend change in the future

-Countries with Rapid Population Growth (1980–2022) Identify countries that have experienced the most rapid population growth from 1980 to 2022.
+- Countries with Rapid Population Growth (1980–2022): Identify countries that have experienced the most rapid population growth from 1980 to 2022.
 Which nations are growing the fastest and why?

-Countries with Population Decline (1980–2022)
-Analyze which countries have seen a decline in population between 1980 and 2022.
+- Countries with Population Decline (1980–2022): Analyze which countries have seen a decline in population between 1980 and 2022.
 What factors might contribute to these decreases?

 Top 10 Countries Expected to Grow Rapidly by 2050 Predict which 10 countries are expected to see the most rapid population growth by 2050.
 Which nations will lead this future expansion?